The Prettiest Lake in Every State

 Maine: Sebago Lake

 Sebago Lake is Maine’s second-largest lake and also one of its deepest and prettiest.
-Located near Portland, which itself is home to one of the most beautiful lighthouses in America, this pristine lake covers nearly 30,000 acres prime for fishing and outdoor exploration.
+Located near Portland, which itself is home to one of the most beautiful lighthouses in America, this pristine lake covers nearly 30,000 acres, prime for fishing and outdoor exploration.
 In fact, the water is so clear that anglers have to be extra crafty with their fish prey, as visibility is so high.
-Depending on the time of year, visitors can also enjoy boating, swimming, hiking, Nordic skiing, and snowshoeing here.
+Depending on the time of year, visitors can also enjoy boating, swimming, hiking, Nordic skiing and snowshoeing.
 Nearby Sebago Lake State Park offers excellent options for seasonal camping as well.

 Deep Creek Lake Maryland